victorcheng0425/HackTheNorth2021/README.md

 # Price Checker

-## setup/installation for javascript scrapers
+## Setup/Installations for JavaScript Web Scraping
 Here are some steps to use web scraper in JavaScript.

 Step1: npm install puppeteer